Proactive Security profiles. Automated.

 Apparmor and modern software development

 Writing AppArmor profiles that account for every dependency action is a complex endeavor that is hard to get right.
-Often, the profiles become just simple blacklists for what the service cannot do, allowing everything else.
+Often, the profiles become just simple blocklists for what the service cannot do, allowing everything else.